kailash-manasarovar/statement/docs/timeline/2024/october.md

 </video>

 - When the technician comes from Telco, he finds that the connection has been cut at the main telecommunications box to the building on the ground floor.
+- (Did the new caretaker have a telecommunications background?
+Is this why they fired Pedro.
+I believe Pedro got his job back once I'd left...)
 - He fixes the connection.
 - He also appears to [point out the spy-cam LAN network to me](#trying-to-find-the-cameras) in a surreptitious way.